-Section 680.21(c)(5) of the final rule revises the consumer authorization or request exception to delete the word "affirmative" as surplusage.
+Section \\.21(c)(5) of the final rules revises the consumer authorization or request exception to delete the word "affirmative" as surplusage.
 The deletion of the word "affirmative" does not change the meaning of the exception however.
-The consumer still must take affirmative steps to "authorize" or
+The consumer still must take affirmative steps to "authorize" or "request" solicitations.

-"request" solicitations.

-The Commission construes this exception, like the other exceptions, narrowly and in a manner that does not undermine the general notice and optout requirement.
-For that reason, the Commission believes that affiliated companies cannot avoid use of the statute's notice and opt-out provisions by including preprinted boilerplate language in the disclosures or contracts they provide to consumers, such as language stating that by applying to open an account, the consumer authorizes or requests to receive solicitations from affiliates.
+The Agencies construe this exception, like the other exceptions, narrowly and in a manner that does not undermine the general notice and opt-out requirement.
+For that reason, the Agencies believe that affiliated companies cannot avoid use of the statute's notice and opt-out provisions by including preprinted boilerplate language in the disclosures or contracts they provide to consumers, such as language stating that by applying to open an account, the consumer authorizes or requests to receive solicitations from affiliates.
 Such an interpretation would permit the exception to swallow the rule, a result that cannot be squared with the intent of Congress to give consumers notice and an opportunity to opt out of solicitations.

-The comparison made by some commenters to the GLBA privacy rule is misplaced.
-The GLBA and the privacy rule create an exception to permit the disclosure of nonpublic personal information "with the consent or at the direction of the consumer."
+The comparison made by some commenters to the GLBA privacy rules is misplaced.
+The GLBA and the privacy rules create an exception to permit the disclosure of nonpublic personal information "with the consent or at the direction of the consumer."
 Section 624 of the FCRA creates an exception to permit the use of shared eligibility information "in response to solicitations authorized or requested by the consumer."
-The Commission interprets the "authorized or requested" language in the FCRA exception to require the consumer to take affirmative steps in order to trigger the exception.
+The Agencies interpret the "authorized or requested" language in the FCRA exception to require the consumer to take affirmative steps in order to trigger the exception.

-The Commission has made conforming changes to the example in proposed § 680.20(d)(3), which has been renumbered as § 680.21(d)(4)(i) in the final rule.
-In addition, the Commission has added three additional examples.
-The example in § 680.21(d)(4)(ii) illustrates how a consumer can authorize or request solicitations by checking a blank check box.
-The examples in §§ 680.21(d)(4)(iii) and (iv) illustrate that preprinted boilerplate language and a pre-selected check box would not meet the authorization or request exception.
+The Agencies have made conforming changes to the example in proposed $\.20(d)(3)$ , which has been renumbered as $\.21(d)(4)(i)$ in the final rules.
+In addition, the Agencies have added three additional examples.
+The example in $\.21(d)(4)(ii)$ illustrates how a consumer can authorize or request solicitations by checking a blank check box.
+The examples in \$ .21(d)(4)(ii) and (iv) illustrate that preprinted boilerplate language and a pre-selected check box would not meet the authorization or request exception.

-The Commission does not believe it is appropriate to set a fixed time period for an authorization or request.
+The Agencies do not believe it is appropriate to set a fixed time period for an authorization or request.
 As noted in the proposal, the duration of the authorization or request depends on what is reasonable under the facts and circumstances.
 In addition, an authorization to make solicitations to the consumer terminates if the consumer revokes the authorization.

-For the same reasons discussed above, the Commission has deleted the reference to oral, electronic, or written communications from this exception to track the language of the statute.
-Further, the Commission does not believe it is necessary to clarify the elements of an authorization or request.
+For the same reasons discussed above, the Agencies have deleted the reference to oral, electronic, or written communications from this exception to track the language of the statute.
+Further, the Agencies do not believe it is necessary to clarify the elements of an authorization or request.
 The statute clearly refers to "solicitations authorized or requested by the consumer."
 The facts and circumstances will determine what solicitations have been authorized or requested by the consumer.

-Compliance with Applicable Laws Exception
+Compliance With Applicable Laws Exception

-Proposed § 680.20(c)(6) clarified that the provisions of this part would not apply to an affiliate if compliance with the requirements of section 624 by the affiliate would prevent that affiliate from complying with any provision of state insurance laws pertaining to unfair discrimination in a state where the affiliate is lawfully doing business.
+Proposed § \\\\\.20(c)(6) clarified that the provisions of Subpart C would not apply to an affiliate if compliance with the requirements of section 624 by the affiliate would prevent that affiliate from complying with any provision of state insurance laws pertaining to unfair discrimination in a state where the affiliate is lawfully doing business.
 See FCRA, section 624(a)(4).
-The Commission received no comments on this provision.
-Section 680.21(c)(6) of the final rule adopts the state insurance law compliance exception as proposed.
+The Agencies received no comments on this provision.
+Section \\\\\21(c)(6) of the final rules adopts the state insurance law compliance exception as proposed.